+The results of \S\ref{sec_motiviating_rpi} highlight why we freeze the encoder and only train the classifier on \iots.
+Training just the classifier consumed far less memory and CPU, comparable to running an inference pass, and ran much faster than full-model training.
+Since most \iots have far less memory than even a RaspberryPi (e.g. a few MB of storage or only a few hundred KB of SRAM), full-model training on \iots is generally infeasible.
+By freezing the encoder on \iots, \oursystem aims to reduce the on-device computation and memory requirements, allowing each \iot to train only the compact classifier locally.
+The more powerful \ap (smartphone or router) can then periodically update the encoder on the offloaded samples, so that the overall model can still learn richer features even though each \iot only fine-tunes the classifier part.

-The training process is conducted on both \iots and \aps.
+Therefore, our training is conducted on both \iots and \aps.
 While \iots only train the classifier $C$ on data $D_C$, \aps train the complete model $M$ on data $D_M$.
-Such procedure allows the model to be (partially) updated when \iots are offline, in addition to the full updates when \iots have a connection to the internet.
-This better utilizes \iots' spatio-temporal richness and consequently improves the training efficiency in our design requirements.
+Such a procedure allows the model to be (partially) updated when \iots are offline, in addition to the full updates when \iots have a connection to the internet.
+This better utilizes \iots' spatiotemporal richness and consequently improves the training efficiency in our design requirements.